 A party can appeal a ruling if the amount of the judge’s award is in excess of $250.00.

 Types of Small Claims Cases

 You cannot demand or ask for more than $10,000 in a small claims court case.
 (Government Code 28.093).
 Another restriction of small claims court is that a plaintiff can only seek monetary relief (an award of money).
-You cannot seek injunctive relief.
-For example, if you pay a painter $1,000 to paint your house and the painter does not even begin, you cannot ask the court to issue an order for the painter to paint your house.
-This type of relief would be injunctive relief.
+The court has no authority to issue an injunctive or equitable award.
+For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
+This would be called injunctive relief.